scperkins/EJEHardenberg.github.io/public/tech-blog/building-state-from-scala-workflows.md

 	</tbody>
 </table>

-We always have a start state of some kind as a starting point that says that nothing has been done yet for whatever content is being created.
+We always have a start state or some kind as a starting point that says that nothing has been done yet for whatever content is being created.
 Then we move between three main phases: thinking, writing, and reviewing.
 For a one person team there isn't really a well-defined progression here, but